GENERATION 3

 About 1899, the family moved to Equality township, Red Lake County, MN.
 In 1905, her father purchased farm land in Section 15.
 Her uncle Kittel, and a number of cousins, were on the quarter-section to the west.
 Both families attended the Salem Church in Garnes, MN, where THEA was confirmed.
 Apparently the land was sold not long after it was purchased, and the family moved to Grand Forks, ND, for a short time.

 THEA, her sister Amanda, and her daughter Angela all died in a period of 12 months, between July 1918 and June 1919, during the period of the influenza epidemic of 1918-1919.
 THEA died Dec.
-30, 1918, and is buried at Evergreen Cemetery, in Detroit.
-Amanda and Angela are also buried there in the family plot.
+30, 1918.
+THEA, Amanda and Angela are all buried in the family plot at Evergreen Cemetery in Detroit.

 CHARLES was known to have lived at the following addresses: